-Where to stayFor weekenders more interested in relaxation than ritz, the North Fork is the ultimate getaway.
-The peninsula’s largest town, Greenport, offers a laid-back alternative to Long Island’s flashier summer escapes like Montauk and the Hamptons.
-Boutique shops and laid-back eateries line the 19th-century village’s downtown avenue, and the roads that connect Greenport to the North Fork’s nearby towns are dotted with family-owned farm stands and vineyards.
-Here’s how to enjoy a blissful escape from the city on Long Island’s North Fork.
+Its largest town, Greenport, offers a laid-back alternative to Long Island’s flashier summer escapes like Montauk and the Hamptons.
+Vintage shops and independent restaurants line the 19th-century village’s downtown avenue, and the roads that connect Greenport to the North Fork’s nearby towns are dotted with family-owned farm stands and vineyards.
+If this sounds like your speed, use this guide to plan your weekend getaway from the city on Long Island’s North Fork.

-The nearby towns of Mattituck and Cutchogue are also abuzz with some of the region’s finest wineries.
-In Mattituck, taste wines and munch on Neopolitan-style, wood-fired pizzas served from Avelino, the gourmet food truck at the family-owned Macari Vineyards.
-The Macari family started making wine in the ’30s and ’40s in the basement of their home in Queens, New York.
-Today, the family runs this 500-acre vineyard that produces award-winning wines (tastings for $30 per person).
+The nearby towns of Mattituck and Cutchogue are also abuzz with some of the region’s top wineries.
+In Mattituck, taste wines and munch on charcuterie at the family-owned Macari Vineyards.
+The Macari family started making wine in the 1930s and ’40s in the basement of their home in Queens, New York.
+Today, the family runs this 500-acre vineyard that produces award-winning wines.
+Tastings are $30 per person.

-In Cutchogue, visit Castello di Borghese Vineyard and Winery, Long Island’s oldest vineyard opened in 1973.
+In Cutchogue, visit Castello di Borghese Vineyard and Winery, Long Island’s oldest vineyard (though it only opened in 1973).
 Lieb Cellars, known for its reserve pinot blanc, and McCall Wines, renowned for its pinot noir and merlot varieties, are also notable stops.

 For a day on the water, call Peconic Water Sports, Long Island’s leading water sports company located in Southold and Sag Harbor (with pickup service on Shelter Island).
 Charter a boat, take a fishing tour, rent a kayak, paddleboard, or Jet Ski, or simply cross the Peconic River to Shelter Island—whatever you do, this staff of boat-loving experts will ensure you enjoy the adventure.

-Other celebrated farm-and-sea-to-table restaurants in Greenport include the Noah’s, the Frisky Oyster, The Halyard, First and South, and PawPaw, a pop-up restaurant helmed by chef Taylor Knapp—who previously cooked at Copenhagen’s highly regarded Noma—serving a seasonal “supper” menu on select Saturdays (reservations required).
+Other celebrated farm-and-sea-to-table restaurants in Greenport include Noah’s, the Frisky Oyster, the Halyard, First and South, and PawPaw, a pop-up restaurant helmed by chef Taylor Knapp—who previously cooked at Copenhagen’s highly regarded Noma—serving a seasonal “supper” menu on select Saturdays (reservations required).